demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/Rune580-LethalCompany_InputUtils/README.md

 Github: Rune580

+## Contributing
+When making a PR make sure your changes are on a different branch.
+Do not make a PR with your changes on the `master` branch.

 ## Contributors
 Thanks to the following contributers:
 - @Boxofbiscuits97 for reworking most of the documentation.
 - @Lordfirespeed for housekeeping and additional documentation cleanup.
+- @Singularia - Russian Translation.

 ## Credits
 - Reset to default icon from: @AinaVT